 9 ways to retain your staff as your business grows

 You’ve put in the hard graft, you’ve attracted great investors, the value of your business is looking healthy and you’re expanding.
-Good news all round, then!
+Great news!

-When people know there’s a change coming but aren’t sure what’s going on, you can’t blame them for getting the jitters.
-Feelings of uncertainty could drive them to seek out a new job with a more stable employer.
+When people know there’s a change coming but aren’t sure what’s going on, you can’t blame them for being apprehensive.
+Feelings of uncertainty could drive your employees to seek out a new job with a more stable employer.
 However, if you invest time to keep them happy and informed, their loyalty to you is much more likely to endure the bumpy growth-phase.

 1. Invest in staff retention

 Sounds obvious, but if you’ve got a pot of business funding set aside for hiring new staff, why not put some of that money into developing a retention strategy for the people you already employ?
-There are loads of tactics you can use to engage employees – and engaged people stay longer and are generally happier, which boosts productivity.
+Tactics you can use to engage employees include introducing an employee benefits scheme, rewarding and recognising hard work, treating your employees to away day – anything to show them how much you care and appreciate their work.
+Overall, engaged employees stay longer and are generally happier, which boosts productivity.

 2. Communicate the changes